7 Different Types of Mosaic Tiles: Which Type Is Right for You?

 Glass mosaics can come in transparent, opaque, and mirrored tile pieces.
 They help bounce light around in a room and have a glowing effect, in some cases.
 Mirrored glass mosaics have a shimmery effect that instantly vitalizes a space and makes it feel special.
 Incoming sunlight or lamp light can create shadows and light effects that make it seem like the tile pieces are dancing in the light.

-Nezul – View Details / Get Quote »
+Glass - View Details »

 3. Medallions and Murals

 Getting past the tiny bits of stone, different manufacturing techniques, like water-jet technology, allow stonemasons to cut stone into swirling curves and delicately thin pieces that would have been difficult, if not impossible, in the past to do.
 This enhancement in manufacturing techniques can create medallions and murals that are single cut large pieces without needing tiny bits and pieces to create flowing curves.
+With this advanced technology, you can create something more simplistic, ideal for places of business where a logo can be prominently displayed on a wall or floor.
+You can also create something much more intricate, perfect for adding a touch of class to your space.

-5. Hand Painted Stone
+4. Hand Painted Stone

 As mentioned earlier, you don’t have to think up an original design to make it your own.